 3. Start blogging

-One thing that has remained a consistently dominating factor for appearing in search is how frequently do you produce content?
+One thing that has remained a consistently dominating factor for appearing in search is how frequently you produce content.
 If you publish relevant content that your target market finds useful, you’ll encourage new and repeat visitors to your site.
 With blogging, SEO is more than just writing quality content on a regular basis.
 You should always try to add some variety to your mix, like short-form content, long-form content, case studies, infographics, or even quotes from trusted thought leaders and influencers.
 This ensures that your brand always remains relevant.

 Publishing content on a regular basis signals to Google your site is live and active, and the frequency of keyword material in your blog will have you ranking for keywords and sentences you didn’t even think of.